Rastafabisch/export-LINKFILE.url-from-Safari-on-macOS/README.md

-# export-universal-.URL-link-file-from-Safari-on-macOS-
+# export-LINKFILE.url-from-Safari-on-macOS
 macOS service allowing the creation of .url links from safari

 - - - - - - -

+## Description
 I created a small a macOS Safari service.
 What it does is taking the current tabs url, domain and name and saving it to a `$name ($domain).url`.

-It features the logic not to overwrite existing files, if the resulting name is the same, but the included url would be different.
-(It adds a number [starting from 2] to the file instead.)
+It features the logic not to overwrite existing files, if the resulting name is the same, but the included url would be different, but adds a number (starting from 2) to the filename instead.

 As you can assign custom shortcuts to services I choose `ctrl s`.

+## Download
+Download the file from [releases](https://github.com/Rastafabisch/export-LINKFILE.url-from-Safari-on-macOS/releases) and move, once extracted to `~/Library/Services`.

+## Additional Information
 This can be easily adopted to other macOS browsers if they feature Automator support, but would require additional logic, if they don't.
 Feel free to tinker around.

-As of now ([presumably] macOS 10.4 to macOS 11.2.3) the service works fine.
+As of now (*presumably* macOS 10.4 to macOS 11.2.3) the service works fine.

 The "magic" is done by executing a small shell script after getting the current tabs URL using a Automator script.
 ```